 Extroversion is one of the most widely talked about personality characteristics of all time.
-There have been books written about extroversion and introversion, TED Talks have been given, and there are dozens of online test and opinions about this every present personality characteristic.
-It might be the most widely talked about personality characteristic because it makes a lot of sense and people can easily self identify their own level of extroversion.
+There have been books written about extroversion and introversion, TED Talks have been given, and there are dozens of online tests and opinions about this every present personality characteristic.
+It might be the most widely talked about personality characteristic because it makes a lot of sense and people can easily self-identify their own level of extroversion.

-In this post, we'll discuss the relevance of extroversion as it relates to the workplace and the pros and cons of extroverts on the job, and how to become extroverted.
+In this post, we'll discuss the relevance of extroversion as it relates to the workplace, the pros and cons of extroverts on the job, and how to become extroverted.

 What we'll cover